Regardless of your age or physical health, it’s important to have regular eye exams.

 A comprehensive eye exam at Dr. Hopkins & Associates Optometry includes a number of tests and procedures to examine and evaluate the health of your eyes and the quality of your vision.
 These tests range from simple ones, like having you read an eye chart, to complex tests, such as using a high-powered lens to examine the health of the tissues inside of your eyes.

-Pediatric Eye Care & Eye Exams in & Niagara-on-the-Lake
+Pediatric Eye Care & Eye Exams in St. Catharines & Niagara-on-the-Lake or St. Catharines

 Some experts estimate that approximately 5% to 10% of pre-schoolers and 25% of school-aged children have vision problems.
 According to the Canadian Optometric Association (COA), all children should have their eyes examined at 6 months of age, at age 3 and again at the start of school.
 Children without vision problems or risk factors for eye or vision problems should then continue to have their eyes examined at every year throughout school.